Excepts from my Tuesday Night Treating and Beating Fibromyalgia Teleconference

 We also look at things like Lyrica, Neurontin … those medications are associated with all sorts of different side effects.
-Weakness, weigh gain – some patients on Neurontin and Lyrica can gain 10 pounds a month, you start getting fluid retention so you have swelling in your hands and feet, blurred vision, trance like feeling where you feel out of it, anxiety, depression, muscular in-coordination and balance issues, it can interfere with your sleep so you’re not getting into deep restorative sleep.
-It can cause tremors, muscle aches and pains, memory loss, constipation, double vision, problems with macular degeneration; all sorts of things can show up with these medications.
+Some patients on Neurontin and Lyrica can experience weakness and weight gain.
+Certain patients may gain 10 pounds a month.
+In addition, patients may start experiencing fluid retention, which leads to swelling in your hands and feet, blurred vision, trance like feeling or “feeling out of it,” anxiety, depression, muscular in-coordination and balance issues.
+It can interfere with your sleep so you’re not getting into deep restorative sleep.
+It can cause tremors, muscle aches and pains, memory loss, constipation, double vision, problems with macular degeneration.
+The bottom line is that all sorts of things can occur to the body when on these medications.

-I’m not a fan of these medications at all.
-Studies show that Neurontin and Lyrica only work on 30% of the patients that take them, so 30% of people who take them actually feel some benefit.
+It’s safe to say I’m not a fan of these medications at all.
+Studies show that Neurontin and Lyrica only work on 30% of the patients that take them.
 Of those 30%, less than 50% say that it has reduced their pain.
 The problem is those medications have become the go-to medications that doctors recommend for fibromyalgia.
 In my opinion, it’s a recipe for disaster.
-What we need to be doing is finding and fixing the causes, and not trying to cover up symptoms with medications that actually can cause real problems.

 Almost everybody with fibromyalgia is taking sleep medications because that’s the number one issue that drives their fibromyalgia.
-They may be taking Ambien or Lunesta, and those medications cause short term memory loss, flu-like symptoms, muscle aches and pains, fatigue, diarrhea, anxiety, depression, in-coordination, problems with their balance, joint pain, upper respiratory infections, sore throat, urinary tract infections, heart palpitations.
+Many individuals take Ambien or Lunesta, and those medications cause short term memory loss, flu-like symptoms, muscle aches and pains, fatigue, diarrhea, anxiety, depression, in-coordination, problems with their balance, joint pain, upper respiratory infections, sore throat, urinary tract infections and heart palpitations.

-Ambien and Lunesta’s side effects really are a mirror image of fibromyalgia … flu-like achy muscle pain, fatigue, brain fog, low moods, muscle pain – that sounds like fibromyalgia, right?
-I’m not telling you to stop any of your medications but you ought to be thinking, why do I have trouble with my sleep?
-I don’t have an Ambien deficiency.
+Ambien and Lunesta’s side effects really are a mirror image of fibromyalgia.
+Do the flu-like achy muscle pain, fatigue, brain fog, low moods, muscle pain sounds like fibromyalgia?

-A lot of patients with fibro have GI disorders – IBS, reflux, bloating, gas, indigestion.
-Many of them are taking Nexium, Aciphex or Prevacid or Prilosec.
+A lot of patients with fibro have GI disorders, such as IBS, reflux, bloating, gas, indigestion.
+Many people take Nexium, Aciphex or Prevacid or Prilosec.
 The problem with these acid pump inhibitor drugs is they block the absorption of zinc, folic acid, B12, calcium, magnesium and iron.
-If you get a folic acid deficiency, you’re really at risk of developing mood disorders and fibro fog because folic acid is one of the most powerful anti-anxiety medications out there, next to DHEA. it is probably the most potent antidepressant; it stacks up to where folic acid actually works better than antidepressants alone, paired side by side.
-You can see that research, it comes out of the medical journals in my book.
-These antacids deplete calcium, Vitamin B6, B12, folic acid, zinc … these nutrients are needed to help you combat anxiety and depression, senile dementia, problems with fatigue and anemia.
+If you get a folic acid deficiency, you’re really at risk of developing mood disorders and fibro fog because folic acid is one of the most powerful anti-anxiety medications out there, next to DHEA.
+It may be one of the most potent antidepressant; it stacks up to where folic acid actually works better than antidepressants alone.
 You certainly don’t want to be depleting those vitamins and minerals.
+They are necessary to help you combat anxiety and depression, senile dementia, problems with fatigue and anemia.
 If we look at Tagamet and Zantac, the potential side effects of these medications include confusion, hallucinations, sore throat, slow, fast or irregular heartbeat, weakness, lethargy and bruising.

-We have a lot of patients who are taking Dibeta or Glucotrol, and these meds will deplete CoQ10 which can lead to muscle spasm, problems with low energy states … the same things that we see with taking statin medications.
+At the clinic, we have a lot of patients who take Dibeta or Glucotrol, and these meds will deplete CoQ10 which can lead to muscle spasm, problems with low energy states.
 These medications are not without risk, that’s for sure.

 I’m not trying to get you to stop your medications.
 What I’m doing is to get you to learn more about your medications.
 Are they in fact helping you or are they hurting you, and that’s a question that only you can answer once you start doing the research and then working with a functional medicine doctor who specializes in fibromyalgia.

-Many of you have been sick and tired for a number of years, and you’re finally sick and tired of being sick and tired.
-That’s why you’re listening to this call or this replay.
-I encourage you if you’re at that point and you want somebody to help you to actually feel good again and not just be on one drug after the next, to be coping with life as you see life passing you by … is this going to be a good day or a bad day?
+I know many of you ask yourself, is this going to be a good day or a bad day?
 Am I going to be able to get out of bed?
 Am I going to be able to go to work, to socialize and if I do, what’s the price that I’m going to pay?
 Am I going to be in a flare-up for the next 2-3 days?
 You get to the point where you withdraw from life and you get to where you’re almost housebound.
-May of you are, because life is just too stressful and it’s too much effort to even put your clothes on and go to the grocery store.
-That is a terrible state to be in, that’s not what God intended and that’s not what it’s about.
+I understand how life can feel too stressful and sometimes it’s just too much effort to put your clothes on and go to the grocery store.
+That is a terrible state to be in, that’s not what God intended and that’s not what life is about.
 It’s about having vitality.
-It’s not about breaking down when you’re 50 or 60 and then just trying to cope and settle the rest of your life, hoping that you don’t have a flare up while you’re on dozens of drugs which are compromising your moods, your mental clarity and your ability to interact with life.
+It’s not about breaking down when you’re 50 or 60 and taking dozens of drugs that compromising your moods, mental clarity and your ability to interact with life.

-I encourage you to get a copy of the Treating and Beating Fibromyalgia and Chronic Fatigue Syndrome book available in many book stores throughout North America.
-I encourage you to read that book, and to go to the TreatingandBeating.com site and watch the free videos, read the articles and learn more about the protocols.
-If you’re ready and you want someone to work with you one on one, then I encourage you to learn more about my phone consults which you can do at the TreatingandBeating.com site.
+I suggest you to get a copy of the Treating and Beating Fibromyalgia and Chronic Fatigue Syndrome book available in many book stores throughout North America.
+I encourage you to read the book.
+In addition, you can go to the TreatingandBeating.com site and watch the free videos, read the articles and learn more about the protocols.
+If you’re ready and you want someone to work with you one-on-one, then learn more about my phone consults on the TreatingandBeating.com site.

 If you’re looking for somebody in your area to work with them face to face, I certainly understand that.
-I have a site, FunctionalFibroDoctors.com where I have trained other doctors to use my protocols.
-I’ve been doing seminars for both medical doctors and naturopaths, primarily chiropractors who are trained in functional medicine for the last dozen years or so.
-The last year, I tried to get more and more doctors involved in working with fibromyalgia patients and getting them trained in the protocols that I’ve been using the last 18 years.
+I have a site, FunctionalFibroDoctors.com, where I have trained other doctors to use my protocols.
+I’ve been doing seminars for both medical doctors, naturopaths and primarily chiropractors who are trained in functional medicine for the last dozen years.

 You can go to FunctionalFibroDoctors.com to see if there’s a doctor in your area.
 For heaven’s sake, don’t settle.
 It’s time to be proactive and do something and actually feel good again.
 If you doubt that you can, I would encourage you to look at the testimonials on my TreatingandBeating.com site.
 You’ll see or hear from patients who were just like you are now, and now they’ve gotten their life back, so it can be done … it certainly can.